Soundtrack SDK | Docs

 Reference implementation

-In the package distributed by SYB, you will find an array of example implementations.
+In the package distributed by Soundtrack, you will find an array of example implementations.
 Feel free to modify as you wish.

 Upgrade and provisioning